Finland - Country Background Information

 The municipality of residence must monitor the progress of children educated at home.

 In ISCED 02, home schooling is an option during the one-year mandatory pre-primary for 6-year-olds.
-In this case, the law does not require the municipality to supervise the progress of the child.
+In this case, the law does not require the municipality to supervise the child’s progress.

 In the EASIE data collection, an inclusive setting is operationally defined as: